CS2103AUG2016-W10-C2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 ### [5] List

 #### 5.1 Search for tasks using keywords
-Format:
+Format: `list <keyword>`

+Precondition: There exists some task with the keyword 'Buy'.

-Command Sequence: ``
+Command Sequence: `list Buy`

-Result:
+Result: All tasks which contain the keyword 'Buy' are displayed.

 #### 5.2 Search for tasks by their dates
 Format: